Carpetsoftdev/Crack-grabber/README.md

-it should ask if you want web cam pic (yes or no) it should ask for your discord webhook just paste it in there now it should of created Main.py create a new folder and copy and paste the options.txt in there do the same wih the installer and also put the Main.py in there
+it should ask if you want web cam pic (yes or no) it should ask for your discord webhook just paste it in there now it should of created Main.py create a new folder and copy and paste the options.txt in there do the same with the installer and also put the Main.py in there

 any questions feel free to dm me on discord c3pe